Breaking down digital goods on higher throughput and lower throughput blockchains

-The NFTY News tracks the ever-evolving narrative of how the mainstream will enter crypto through user applications.
-In each edition I explore dApps, games, and the ecosystem affecting consumer crypto applications.
+NFTY tracks the ever-evolving narrative of how mainstream will enter crypto through user-facing applications.

 Disclaimer: I work on helping create a world of infinite possibility at Dapper Labs.
-All opinions are my own and don’t represent the opinions of Dapper Labs.
+All opinions and words written in NFTY are my own.